 By the late 1950s, it was realised that to avoid overcrowding within the newly constructed areas, further housing was needed and the result was the construction of the Tower Hill Estate, the first phase of which was completed in 1967.

 Greater control over the area’s future came with the creation of Kirkby Urban District Council in 1958 and the following year it produced a five-year plan.
 New buildings and recreational areas appeared rapidly: Kirkby Market opened in 1960, followed in 1961 by Westvale Community Centre, Webster’s Park, a College of Further Education and a Police Headquarters.
 In 1964, Kirkby Library opened it’s doors as did Kirkby Athletics and Sports Stadium, which was opened by J. Harold Wilson M.P., the then Prime Minister.
-Harold Wilson was again on hand to open the Civic Buildings on 19th April 1969.
+Harold Wilson was again on hand to open the Kirkby Civic Buildings on 19th April 1969.

-Improvements to the transport network were made when the first phase (junctions 4-7) of M57 motorway was completed in 1972, access to and from Kirkby township being made along Valley Road to Junction 6.
+Improvements to the transport network were made when the first phase of M57 Motorway (junctions 4-7) was completed in 1972.
+Access to and from Kirkby township being made along Valley Road to Junction 6.

 Local government re-organisation in 1974 brought Kirkby into the newly created Metropolitan Borough of Knowsley.
 Further changes to the infrastructure of the township were now due to take place.